project-cece/django-international-sites/readme.md

 How is the country code detected from the request?

 1. If a unique domain name set in `settings.UNIQUE_DOMAINS` (e.g. example.nl), use country data of related country code
-2. If country code is forced as url parameter (i.e. projectcece.com/c=fr), use that country code
+2. If country code is forced as url parameter (i.e. example.com/c=fr), use that country code
 3. If a cookie with location preference is used, use that country code
 4. Check location based on visitor IP address, use that country code
 5. If nothing could be detected, use default country code

-Add the middleware to settings:
+Add the middleware to settings _before_ the Django `LocaleMiddleware`:

 ```python
 MIDDLEWARE = [